Smartesting/screenplay-and-cypress-sample/README.md

 - `npm run test:cucumber`: run the tests at core level
 - `npm run test:cucumber:http`: run the tests at `http` level
 - `test:cypress:component`: run test tests at component level (against the `core`, not using `http` layer)
-- `test:cypress:browser`: run test tests like a real user
+- `test:cypress:e2e`: run test tests like a real user

+Note: in order to run `test:cypress:e2e`, you need to have a test server running: you can do so by running `npm run start:test`.

 ## What's working so far